Brainiac Live! at the Palace Theatre

 Brainiac Live! is jam-packed into an hour of wacky fun for kids with a few sly jokes for the adults.
 It’s the kind of stuff that everyone wants to try and home but knows they shouldn’t.
 With a slew of high-octane experiments and the soundtrack to match, it will delight children whilst keeping adults similarly entertained.

-Brainiac Live! is on at the Palace Theatre until 17th August 2013, for further information or to book visit here.
+Brainiac Live! is on at the Palace Theatre until 17th August 2013.
+For further information or to book visit the show’s website here.